 Professional Athletes in the US Competing in a Charitable Sports Event

-A professional athlete who is temporarily in the United States to compete in a charitable sports event is an exempt individual for purposes of the substantial presence test.
+If you are a professional athlete temporarily in the United States to compete in a charitable sports event, you are an exempt individual for purposes of the substantial presence test.

-If you qualify to exclude days of presence as a professional athlete, temporarily in the U.S. to compete in a charitable sports event, you must file a fully completed Form 8843, Statement for Exempt Individuals and Individuals with a Medical Condition (PDF) with the IRS.
+If you qualify to exclude days of presence as a professional athlete, temporarily in the United States to compete in a charitable sports event, you must file a fully completed Form 8843, Statement for Exempt Individuals and Individuals with a Medical Condition with the IRS.

 Timely Filing of Form 8843